 9) Get feedback

-Sometimes asking for other’s thoughts on your writing can be scary.
-I suggest you pick a few people whose opinions’ you trust and whom you know will be constructive but not mean.
+Sometimes asking for others’ thoughts on your writing can be scary.
+I suggest you pick a few people whose opinions you value and whom you know will be constructive.
 My general experience with receiving feedback on my writing is that I’m always terrified before, but then I’m so glad I asked afterward.
 Other people will always think of things that you never would have, and often it will be a tremendous help.
+Careful not to ask too many people for feedback as you’ll get overwhelmed quickly.
+Stick to two of three.

 10) Keep it transitory